Captured

 Something is being taken from you.
 This book tells you what, who's taking it, and what you can do this week.

-No payment now — just reserve your place for launch day.
+No payment now — reserve your place, then just ₹399 at launch.

 Something is being taken from you.
 Slowly, deliberately, and largely without your consent.
 Your work.
 Your wages.
 The time those wages bought you.
 The savings you were building for your children.
 And the data your life generates, every day, for free.